DataONEorg/dataone-integration/README.txt

 DataONE Java Integration Testing
 --------------------------------
-The d1_integration package is the home for all integration tests for DataONE, as well as deployable testing apparatus for running certain integration test from the web.
+The d1_integration package is the default home for all integration tests for DataONE, as well as deployable testing apparatus for running certain integration test from the web (the WebTester).
 As a result, both unit tests for the testing apparatus and integration tests are part of this maven project.

-This package supports test execution from 4 main environments:
+This package supports test execution from 5 main environments:
     a) Eclipse
     b) the commandline (via mvn)
-    c) from our continuous integration server, Hudson
+    c) from our continuous integration server, Jenkins
     d) from a web browser (via deployment of the MNWebTester .war)
          - the default configuration for web tests only runs a subset of tests ("MNodeTier" tests), but theoretically can run others.
+    e) running the WebTester locally using an embedded Jetty server.

 It currently supports execution of java-based tests and plans to support running the python tests in the future.
 Except when running via Eclipse, the surefire maven